 [Section VII.]
-And be it further enacted by the authority aforesaid, That every pilot who shall conduct any ship or vessel from the port of Philadelphia to the capes of Delaware or from the said capes to the said port shall have and receive for his trouble the sum of five shillings for every half-foot of water which such vessel shall draw and so in proportion for any lesser distance, to be settled and adjusted by the said board of wardens; provided, that the said pilot shall not have or receive any reward for any supernumerary inches under the number six.
+And be it further enacted by the authority aforesaid, That every pilot who shall conduct any ship or vessel from the port of Philadelphia to the capes of Delaware or from the said capes to the said port shall have and receive for his trouble the sum of five shillings for every half foot of water which such vessel shall draw under and up to fourteen feet, and for every half foot of water which such vessel shall draw more than fourteen feet, the sum of ten shillings, and so in proportion for any lesser distance, to be settled and adjusted by the said board of wardens; provided, that the said pilot shall not have or receive any reward for any supernumerary inches under six; and [that] the said wardens shall and they are hereby authorized and required to settle and adjust the reward which shall be justly due from any master, owner or merchant of a vessel to the pilot thereof for any extraordinary time he shall be detained in [the] river or bay by the said master, owner or merchant in the service of the said vessel, provided the same shall not exceed fifteen shillings per diem, which said reward, when so adjusted, if not paid on demand shall be sued for and recovered in the same manner before any two justices of the peace as the pilotage of the vessel is hereinafter directed to be recovered.

 [Section VIII.]
-And be it further enacted by the authority aforesaid, That from and after the first day of June next ensuing the publication hereof no person or persons whatsoever shall be capable of suing, commencing or prosecuting any action, suit or complaint at law against any person or persons whatsoever for any sum or sums of money that shall be due for pilotage of any ship or vessel in the said river or bay of Delaware unless he or they shall have obtained a certificate as aforesaid of his or their being duly qualified to act as a pilot or pilots; and that if any ship or vessel shall be brought or navigated up to the port of Philadelphia or carried from thence by any person or persons not having such certificate, if such qualified pilot may be had or procured, that then and in every such case the master, owner or merchant of such vessel on due proof thereof shall forfeit and pay to the said board of wardens for the use of any such pilot who shall have first so offered himself a sum of money equal to one-half of the pilotage of the said vessel, settled and ascertained by virtue of this act, to be recovered before any two justices of the city or county of Philadelphia in the same manner as disputes respecting the sum or sums of money due for pilotage is or are directed hereafter to be recovered.
+And be it further enacted by the authority aforesaid, That from and after the publication of this act no person or persons whatsoever shall be capable of suing, commencing or prosecuting any action, suit or complaint at law against any person or persons whatsoever for any sum or sums of money that shall be due for pilotage of any ship or vessel in the said river or bay of Delaware unless he or they shall have obtained a certificate as aforesaid of his or their being duly qualified to act as a pilot or pilots, and such pilotage shall be performed during the force of such certificate; and that if any ship or vessel shall be brought or navigated up to the port of Philadelphia (except as is hereinafter excepted) or carried from thence by any person or persons not having such certificate, if such qualified pilot may be had or procured, that then and in every such case the master, owner or merchant of such vessel, on due proof thereof, shall forfeit and pay to the collector of tonnage appointed by the act, entitled "A supplement to the act, entitled 'An act for erecting a light-house at the mouth of the bay of Delaware, &c., "1 to be by him paid over to the wardens for the use of the pilot who [shall have] so first offered himself, a sum of money equal to one-fourth part of the pilotage of the said vessel, settled and ascertained by virtue of this act, and that the said collector shall not, under the penalty of five pounds, give a receipt to such person or persons so navigating such vessel for the tonnage of his vessel, agreeable to the directions of the said act, until such quarter pilotage be paid.